Customizing Widget Color

 The custom color appears as the filter color for the Time-Series widget.

 Click once on the Time-Series widget to display the range selector, and click and drag to select the start and end date.

 Note how the custom filter color no longer appears, as values have been selected from the widget.
 Click CLEAR SELECTION to view the default filter colors again.

 Any time that you filter a widget connected to a layer that contains analyses, the analysis is rerun and recalculated!
 It may take some time for the results to appear.
 This is expected behavior.

 To apply the same filter color

-#374c70to the rest of the widgets on your dashboard, repeat these steps by editing each of the widgets from the WIDGETS list in Builder.
+#374c70to the rest of the widgets on your map, repeat these steps by editing each of the widgets from the WIDGETS list in Builder.

-In this case, the filter colors are visually consistent with the default dashboard styling.
+In this case, the filter colors are visually consistent with the default map styling.
 This is especially noticeable on the published version of the map.

 Go ahead and apply widget Auto style to visualize how the poverty data exposes the neighborhoods that are most likely to gentrify next.